proreytech/prorey.testing/README.md

   **PRT test** files will include json data with dynamically generated key fields and test inputs repeated

+Examples of PRT test files for all input and output jsons could be found in `/examples` folder

 ### PRT Infra Deployment

 * Create PRT S3 Bucket and deploy PRT code, see [Deploy PRT Lambdas package](#deploy-prt-lambdas-package) and [Deploy PRT Layers](#deploy-prt-layers) sections